Stack of identical gray bricks, one missing, harsh fluorescent light on dusty concrete floor.

 5

-This cluster reveals a pervasive anxiety among community members that entry-level pathways have been systematically removed or obscured by market saturation.
+This cluster reveals a pervasive anxiety among community members that entry-level opportunities have vanished, replaced by unrealistic seniority requirements.

 28